-D7212GV2 off-board points are numbered 9 to 40.
 Two sheets of peel-off POPIT labels are supplied with the D8125 POPEX Module.
-Use the sheet marked "Bank1" for Points 9 to 40.
+Use the sheet marked "Bank1" for Points 9 to 127.
+Use the sheet marked "Bank2" for Points 129 to 247.

 Each label has two parts.
-Place the smaller part, with only the point number, on the chip.
-Place the larger part, with the switch settings, on the base of the POPIT.
+Place the smaller part (with only the point number) on the chip.
+Place the larger part (with the switch settings) on the base of the POPIT.
 Set the switches and cover the POPIT.